Largo mom admits to beating her son and carrying his body to woods, affidavit reveals

 Video: Exclusive -- Charisse Stinson enters jail

 Largo police arrested Stinson around 8:40 p.m.
-Tuesday shortly after investigators found Belliveau's body in the woods near Lake Avenue Northeast and McMullen Road.
+Tuesday shortly after investigators found Belliveau's body in the woods near Lake Avenue Northeast and McMullen Road following more than 60 hours of searching.

+An Amber Alert for Belliveau was issued Sunday after Stinson claimed her son had been taken.
+She told police a bizarre story about getting into a car with man she didn't know before being knocked unconscious by him.
+Stinson said when she finally came to in Largo Central Park her son was gone.

+Police searched Stinson's Largo apartment and nearby woods, while divers searched ponds.
+Investigators said they found "bloodied items" inside her apartment which were taken out as evidence but police would not specify whether they were connected to the case.

 Stinson is expected to make her first court appearance at 1:30 p.m.
 Wednesday at the Pinellas County Courthouse in Clearwater.